mcgoodman/shark-vertical-overlap/output/README.txt

-**median_depths.csv**
+**individual_proprtion_time_at_depth.csv**
-daily median depths, by individual, for each species
+Proportion time at depth, summarized for each individual

 **depth_binned.csv**
-summary of daily median depth distribution for each species, aggregated into 10 meter depth bins
+summary of proportion time at depth averaged across all individuals within each species.

 **distance_matrices.rds**
 Distance matrices (Bhattacharyya, Schoener's D, and Euclidian) used